sodonnel/simple-oracle-jdbc/README.md

 Basic Ruby types are mapped automatically into the correct types for JDBC interaction, and the JDBC types are mapped back to Ruby types when they are retrieved from the database.

+# PLSQL Arrays

+Passing arrays to and from PLSQL objects is somewhat painful.
+To do this, you need to create type objects on the database, eg:

+    create or replace type t_varchar_tab is table of varchar2(100);
+    /

+Then you can define PLSQL functions to have input or output parameters of that type, eg:

+    create or replace function test_array_varchar(i_array t_varchar2_tab)
+      return t_varchar2_tab
+    is
+      v_return_value t_varchar2_tab;
+    begin
+      v_return_value := t_varchar2_tab();
+      for i in 1..i_array.count loop
+        v_return_value.extend(1);
+        v_return_value(v_return_value.count) := i_array(i);
+      end loop;
+      return v_return_value;
+    end;
+    /

+Using the type and function defined above, you can pass an array to the function and receive the result using a similar interface as normal values:

+    call = conn.prepare_proc("begin
+                                :out_array := test_array_varchar(:i_array);
+                              end;")
+    call.execute([SimpleOracleJDBC::OraArray, SimpleOracleJDBC::OraArray.new('t_varchar2_tab', nil), :out],
+                 SimpleOracleJDBC::OraArray.new('t_varchar2_tab', ['abc', 'def', nil]))
+    return_array = call[1]
+    return_array.each do |v|
+      puts "The value is: #{v}"
+    end

+    # The value is: abc
+    # The value is: def
+    # The value is:

+There are a few important differences in the syntax for array calls.

+To pass an array in, you must create a SimpleOracleJDBC::OraArray object.
+This takes 2 parameters:

+1. The name of the type on the Oracle database
+2. A Ruby array of values to pass to Oracle.

+Right now, an array of Integers, Floats, String, Dates or Times is supported.
+Nil values are allowed (as shown in the example above).

+To receive an array of values, again use the SimpleOracleJDBC::OraArray class.
+The syntax is similar to receiving any output variable from a stored procedure (ie the 3 element array syntax), except the 2nd element in the array is no longer nil.
+It is important to create an instance of the OraArray object using the name of the Oracle Type, as this is required to retrieve the results from the PLSQL call.

+For in out parameters, simply use the 3 element array syntax as with out parameters, only pass a Ruby array as the second parameter.

+The array feature has been tested with Oracle arrays of char, varchar2, integer, number, date, timestamp and raw.

+## What about Record Types and Arrays of Records?

+Maybe someday!

+# SQL Arrays

+Similar to PLSQL arrays, it is possible to bind an array of values to an SQL call:

+        sql = @interface.execute_sql("select * from table(:b_tab)",
+                                     SimpleOracleJDBC::OraArray.new('t_varchar2_tab', ['abc', 'def']))

+Again, instead of passing a simple Ruby type, you need to pass an instance of OraArray as the bind variable.

+More complex types are not yet supported.

 # TODO (AKA missing features)

 Bindable types that are not yet supported: